nils-e/lookup-cli-tool/README.md

 Replace `<name>` and `<output_field>` with the appropriate values.

-## Running the script with ts-node
+## Running the script

-To run the `lookup-cli` script directly from the TypeScript files using `ts-node`, follow these steps:
+To run the `lookup-cli` script directly from the TypeScript files, follow these steps:

 1. Install the project dependencies:
    ```